-Drive out Christian Gulch road (FS-115) and continue on to FS-409 for as long as you’d like.
-It starts to turn into a rugged 4×4 road after 8200, then at 8400 it does eventually smooth out again but at that point it’s a narrower ATV trail so you’ll be brushing up against branches in a full-size.
-I parked at 8350 when I seemed to be driving slower than I’d hike.
+Drive up Christian Gulch Road/FS-115 and continue onto FS-409.
+FS-409 turns into a rugged 4WD road after 8,200 feet.
+At 8,400 feet, it does eventually smooth out but, at that point, it’s a narrow ATV trail so you’ll be brushing up against branches in a full-sized vehicle.
+I parked at 8,350 feet when I seemed to be driving slower than I could hike the road.

-Hike the remainder of the road and continue cross-country a short distance until the south gully [PHOTO 1] comes into view (8560’ contour).
-Climb the south gully up to the notch [PHOTO 2] and from there you can connect to the southeast gully.
+Hike the remainder of the road and continue cross-country a short distance until the South Gully [PHOTO 1] comes into view (8,560-foot contour).
+Climb the South Gully up to the notch [PHOTO 2] and from there you can connect to the Southeast Gully.
 It’s a simple and stable scramble the rest of the way to the summit.

-As you look down the southeast gully [PHOTO 3] you’ll wonder why you didn’t just come up that way.
+As you look down the Southeast Gully [PHOTO 3], you’ll wonder why you didn’t just come up that way.
 Unfortunately the bottom is blocked by a cliff.
-If you found a way through/around that cliff you’d have more direct (and less steep) ascent.
+If you find a way through/around that cliff, you’ll have a more direct and less steep ascent.

 West Face, Class 2+

-Don’t let that lower YDS rating trick you; this is NOT the way you want to climb 10340.
-I used the west face as a descent line so I could shortcut over to Gooseberry Peak, and it served that purpose just fine.
+Don’t let that lower YDS rating trick you.
+This is NOT the way you want to climb Peak 10340.
+I used the West Face as a descent line so I could shortcut over to Mount Darcy, and it served that purpose just fine.
 The lower rating assumes you stick to the loose talus, and most of the way that’s your only option.
 There’s some workable scrambling terrain in the middle of the route, and you could possibly take that diagonally north to gain the ridge and traverse to the summit.
-For the most part, if you tried to ascend the west face you’ll be clawing your way up talus that slides down with every step you take.
+For the most part, if you try to ascend the West Face, you’ll be clawing your way up talus that slides down with every step you take.